 |Plácido Domingo, Royal Opera House, July 2010.|

-This opera contains that famous and beloved aria, “O mio babbino caro” (“Oh, my dear father”), sung by Lauretta to Gianni Schicci as she pleads for his permission to marry.
-Schicci follows through—by impersonating a dead man in order to seize his fortune and estate!
-While perhaps not the best example of morality for his daughter, Schicci does provide a dowry with his new riches so that she can marry her beloved—and keeps plenty for himself, too.
+This opera contains that famous and beloved aria, “O mio babbino caro” (“Oh, my dear father”), sung by Lauretta to Gianni Schicchi as she pleads for his permission to marry.
+Schicchi follows through—by impersonating a dead man in order to seize his fortune and estate!
+While perhaps not the best example of morality for his daughter, Schicchi does provide a dowry with his new riches so that she can marry her beloved—and keeps plenty for himself, too.
 Happy endings for all!

 |Zachary Altman, Opera San Jose, 2012.
 Photo by Pat Kirk.|